-Garfield in market for basketball coach as Brandon Roy apparently steps aside
+Garfield in market for boys basketball coach as Brandon Roy steps aside

 Garfield High School advertised for a new boys basketball coach, indicating that Brandon Roy has stepped away from the program.

-Garfield High School is advertising for a new boys basketball coach, indicating that Brandon Roy has stepped away from the program.
+Garfield recently posted a job listing for a new coach.
+Representatives for the school and Roy were unavailable for comment.

-Rumors have circulated in recent weeks that the former Washington Husky and NBA star wouldn’t be returning to coach at his alma mater.
+“I hate to see him go,” said Rainier Beach coach Mike Bethea, whose team lost the Metro League and Class 3A state tournament titles to Roy’s Bulldogs last winter.
+“It’s rare that you get coaches that are good for the league, and I think Brandon was one of those good young coaches that brought a lot to the league.
+When you think about Ed Pepple (Mercer Island), Al Hairston (O’Dea/Garfield), and myself, it was like a passing of the baton.
+But in talking to Brandon a little bit, I know he has aspirations in coaching at the next level.”

-Roy began his high-school career in 2016-17 with Nathan Hale, leading a team with seven transfers to state and national titles.
+Roy began his high-school coaching career in the 2016-17 season with Nathan Hale, leading a team with seven transfers, including the top player in the nation in Michael Porter Jr., to the Class 3A state and national titles.
 When Ed Haskins left Garfield to be an assistant coach at Washington State following the season, Roy took over.
+And again he had transfers, two from Nathan Hale, help him win another state championship.

-Roy led the Bulldogs to a state title, beating Rainier Beach in overtime in the title game.
+Roy has a 57-1 record over the two seasons, and he was named Naismith National Coach of the Year in 2017.

-Roy’s top three returning players have left the program.
-Five-star guard MarJon Beauchamp and three-star forward Jamon Kemp transferred to Rainier Beach.
+Signs of Garfield’s storied basketball program being in disarray were apparent when three of the top returning players from the state championship team announced they were transferring via Twitter.
+Five-star guard MarJon Beauchamp, a junior, and three-star forward Jamon Kemp, a senior, will play for Bethea at Beach.
 Four-star guard P.J.
-Fuller is leaving to play at a prep school.
+Fuller, a senior, will attend Findlay Prep in Henderson, Nev.

-Roy has a 57-1 record over the two years and he was named Naismith national coach of the year in 2017.
+As rumors swirled, longtime Lake Stevens girls basketball coach Randy Edens posted it was “comical” via his Twitter account.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.